canstralian/ForkDATThang/README.md

    - The "**!contact**" command will enable users to send feedback directly to the developer, facilitating communication and addressing any concerns or suggestions.

 2. Streamlined Message Management:
-   - The "!clear" command will be enhanced to allow users to specify the number of messages to clear, providing more flexibility and control over message cleanup in the channel.
+   - The "**!clear**" command will be enhanced to allow users to specify the number of messages to clear, providing more flexibility and control over message cleanup in the channel.

 3. Expanded File and System Manipulation:
-   - The "!set_payload <URL>" command will enable users to download and execute a file from a provided URL, allowing for convenient and secure file execution on the target machine.
+   - The "**!set_payload <URL>**" command will enable users to download and execute a file from a provided URL, allowing for convenient and secure file execution on the target machine.
-   - The "!powershell" command will provide users with the ability to execute PowerShell commands directly on the target machine, facilitating advanced scripting and automation tasks.
+   - The "**!powershell**" command will provide users with the ability to execute PowerShell commands directly on the target machine, facilitating advanced scripting and automation tasks.
-   - The "!screenshot" command will capture a screenshot of the target machine's screen, allowing users to monitor or gather visual information.
+   - The "**!screenshot**" command will capture a screenshot of the target machine's screen, allowing users to monitor or gather visual information.

 4. Enhanced Process and System Information:
-   - The "!get_process_list" command will provide users with a list of running processes on the target machine, aiding in process management and monitoring.
+   - The "**!get_process_list**" command will provide users with a list of running processes on the target machine, aiding in process management and monitoring.
-   - The "!kill_process <name>" command will allow users to terminate a specified process on the target machine, providing control over system resources.
+   - The "**!kill_process <name>**" command will allow users to terminate a specified process on the target machine, providing control over system resources.
-   - The "!sys_info" command will offer comprehensive information about the target machine's operating system, aiding in system diagnostics and troubleshooting.
+   - The "**!sys_info**" command will offer comprehensive information about the target machine's operating system, aiding in system diagnostics and troubleshooting.

 5. Improved Web Interaction:
-   - The "!open_website <URL>" command will enable users to open a specified URL directly on the target machine's browser, facilitating convenient access to web content.
+   - The "**!open_website <URL>**" command will enable users to open a specified URL directly on the target machine's browser, facilitating convenient access to web content.

 By upgrading to our Free plan, you will enjoy these enhanced features and advanced features, making your system management and interaction more efficient and user-friendly.